 You will learn how to query Microsoft SQL Server using the SQL SELECT statement in this series of lessons.
 Once you have read this lesson you’ll be able to:

-- Identify all the tables in a SQL Server Database Using SSMS (SQL Server Management Studio).
+- Identify all tables in a SQL Server SSMS (SQL Server Management Studio) Database.

 - Understand how to list a table’s columns.

-- Use the SQL SELECT statement to view columns, create text and mathematical results and set distinct values, use the SQL SELECT statement.
+- To view columns, create text and mathematical results and set distinct values, use the SQL SELECT statement.

 - Learn some techniques to debug your commands and fix mistakes.

 Important!
-Please follow along and do the examples in your database.
+Please follow the examples in your database and do them.
 If you haven’t already done so, sign up for my Guide to Getting Started with SQL Server.
-You get instructions on how to install the free tools and sample database.
+You can receive guidance on downloading the free software and sample database.

 Understanding Your Database